clatlan/cdiutils/README.md

 [![DOI](https://zenodo.org/badge/360442527.svg)](https://zenodo.org/badge/latestdoi/360442527)

-My python package to help Bragg Coherent X-ray Diffraction Imaging (BCDI) practitioners in their analysis and visualisation workflows.
-I developped the package during my PhD.
+My python package to help X-ray Bragg Coherent Diffraction Imaging (BCDI) practitioners in their analysis and visualisation workflows.
+I developed the package during my PhD.

 The package is designed to handle the three primary stages of a BCDI data processing workflow: